gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    the needed functionality on the SCTP API.

    The following functionality is needed:
-   * Controlling SCTP-AUTH negotiation so that SHA-256 algorithm is inlcluded, and determine that SHA-1 is not selected when the association is established.
+   * Controlling SCTP AUTH negotiation so that SHA-256 algorithm is inlcluded, and determine that SHA-1 is not selected when the association is established.

-   * Determining when all SCTP packets that uses an SCTP-auth key or contains DTLS records associated to a particular DTLS connection has been acknowledged non-renegable.
+   * Determining when all SCTP packets that uses an SCTP AUTH key or contains DTLS records associated to a particular DTLS connection has been acknowledged non-renegable.